foundersandcoders/ws-jwt-stateless-session/README.md

 A [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) (Hash-based message authentication code) is a code which authenticates a message using a hash.
 In other words, it is exactly what we need!

 A HMAC requires:
-- a `secret`: a long random string which is private,
+- a `secret` key: a long random string which is private,
 - a `value`: the message you want to sign, and
 - a `mathematical algorithm` to create the hash.